 For the first year they will grow slowly, and still require a free draining soil, such as 50% cactus compost, 50% perlite.
 Alternatively, ready-bagged bonsai compost would probably be suitable.
 In their second year re-pot in fresh compost.
 This time it can be very rich in organic components, but must still be fairly free draining.
 Something like 50% peat substitute, 25% coconut coir and 25% perlite, would probably be suitable.
 They should soon begin to grow more vigorously.

 A 2cm layer of gravel or broken crocks (terracotta pots) in the base of the pot will provide extra drainage.
 Also, a 1cm layer of cactus top dressing or fish tank gravel on the surface will help to prevent the perlite from floating to the surface, cut down on excessive evaporation, prevent the soil compacting when watering from above, and it looks nice too.

 Once they are established they will respond well to regular fertilizer feeds during the Summer months.

 They like full, warm sun and a free draining soil.
 They will not tolerate being waterlogged, and they are likely to withstand only a light frost.
 These plants will die if subjected to sub-zero temperatures, particularly if wet.
-Mine seems really happy being left outdoors all Summer, but I bring it indoors through the worst of the Winter months, and I’ll continue to do so until it’s over 2m tall.
+Mine seems really happy being left outdoors all Summer, but I bring it indoors to my grow lab through the worst of the Winter months, and I’ll continue to do so until it’s over 2m tall.